 Many factors can affect overall heart health, from genetics to lifestyle to environment.
 Medical science has been working diligently to address them, because about 610,000 Americans die annually from heart disease, which equates to 25 percent of all deaths in the U.S. It is the leading cause of death in the country for both men and women.

-In addition to lifestyle changes, other proven methods for reducing the incidence of illness and mortality due to cardiovascular disease (CVD) include careful monitoring and reduction of high blood pressure, the use of blood thinners in those who have or are at risk for CVD, and the use of statins to control low-density lipoproteins (LDL, or so-called “bad” cholesterol).
+In addition to lifestyle changes, other proven methods for reducing the incidence of illness and mortality due to cardiovascular disease (CVD) include generic furosemide and reduction of high blood pressure, the use of blood thinners in those who have or are at risk for CVD, and the use of statins to control low-density lipoproteins (LDL, or so-called “bad” cholesterol).

 Even with all these interventions, however, triglyceride levels can remain stubbornly elevated.
 Triglycerides are a type of fatty acids known as lipids.
 When you eat, calories you don’t need are converted to triglycerides and stored in fat cells for later use.
 If you typically consume more calories than your body needs, these triglycerides eventually begin to thicken the artery walls, leading to “hardening” of the arteries.